 The very next morning, after breakfast you will be taken for a full day sightseeing tour around Kathmandu valley.
 You can visit the center of pilgrimage Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
 The biggest Buddhist Stupa at Boudhanath might make you feel calm and peace and visit Patan the city of fine arts and Durbar Square is full of Hindu temples and Buddhist monuments.
 On the journey back to the hotel, you can explore the local areas, gullies, and lifestyle.
 After your dinner, you can perhaps take a stroll through the famous streets like Thamel and Durbarmarg.

 Day 03: - Flight from KTM to Lukla and trekking to Phakding (2,610m/8,563ft): walking hours: 2-3 hours

 Early morning we fly from Kathmandu to Lukla via mountain flight of about 40 minutes scenic flight.
-With clear weather, we get fantastic views of the mountains, including Everest as we enter the deep gorge of the Dudh Kosi valley.
+With clear weather, we get fantastic views of the mountains, including Everest, as we enter the deep gorge of the Dudh Kosi valley.
 You begin your trek from Lukla following a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
 Along the way, you will have a view of Mt Nupla (5885m) Kusum Kanguru (6367m) and Mount Kwongde Range.
-We then take an easy walk for about two hours to Phakding village.
-However, if interested in additional activities we can take a side trip to a nearby monastery.
+We then take a leisurely walk for about two hours to Phakding village.
+However, if interested in additional activities, we can make a side trip to a nearby monastery.

 Day 04: - Phakding trekking to Namche Bazzar (3,440m/11,286ft): walking hours: 5-6 hours